DGPE

 Annual workshop

-An annual two-day workshop is arranged in November, and all graduate students in economics are expected to participate together with supervisors and other faculty members from the participating university departments.
-At this workshop PhD students get the opportunity to present their work and get feedback from fellow PhD students and faculty.
-PhD students who have just begun their graduate studies are not expected to present a paper but will act as discussants.
-This workshop also provides an excellent opportunity to meet with fellow PhD students and faculty from other institutions.
+An annual two-day workshop is arranged every autumn.
+All graduate students in economics are expected to participate.
+At this workshop PhD students get the opportunity to present their work and receive valuable feedback from fellow PhD students and faculty.
+PhD students in the early stages of their graduate studies are not expected to present a full paper.
+Instead, they are encouraged to give a flash talk and serve as discussants.
+The workshop offers an excellent opportunity to network with fellow PhD students and faculty members from various institutions.

 Expenses